 Approximations and production of emergence probabilities: It is not entirely clear how some of these probability terms are derived.
 To give some examples: how is the first equation in Appendix A approximated?
 (I think this assumes U/s << 1 – is this correct?
 It also appears that the authors have left out a factor of 2 in the µ^2/s term in the very first equation of Appendix A.) For lines 411 and 413, are these inequalities as they stand or meant to be “a lot less than” (i.e. Us << U and µ/s << 𝜏 U)?
 Finally, I take it that it is also assumed that sH << 1?
 In addition, these simplifications should really be stated briefly when referring to the appendices (e.g. at P6 L111).

+Thanks!
 We added a comment about the assumptions made on the model parameters; added the missing factor of 2 to the left-hand-side of the first equation in L407; added missing << in L414; added an explicit sH<<1 note in L432; added a comment at L111 that all the simplifications can be found in the appendix and a reference to Fig. S1 that shows a comparison of the analytic results and the simulation results.

 Simulations: Some details in the description of the simulations are also lacking.
 Why did the authors not decide to replicate several environmental changes from the same starting backgrounds, as in other papers?
 How many replicates were ran per point in the figures (this is listed in some figure legends, but this really should be in the methods description)?
 If bootstraps were performed, how many per point?